alexerlandsson/launchpad-scss/README.md

 This folder contains all information about colors used in the project.
 Colors are defined in `helpers/colors/_colors.scss`.

-Use the map `$colorDefs` to define the color codes and then use these colors in `$colors` in combination with the color name you will use to reference that color in other files.
+Use the map `$color-defs` to define the color codes and then use these colors in `$colors` in combination with the color name you will use to reference that color in other files.

 To use colors in other files, use the function `color()` that are exposed and imported using the `@use` rule.
 It is imported with everything else from __helpers__ but can also be imported alone using the following `@use` rule.